 In avian fashion, I puffed out my breast and congratulated myself on my nutritional success–even if it was just for the birds.
 Unfortunately, my contentment at establishing peace and harmony in the eating world was to be short-lived.

-Before my own feathers had even neatly realigned themselves, I came out onto the porch to find teal nibblets of plastic scattered all about.
+Before my own feathers had even neatly realigned themselves, I came out onto the porch to find teal niblets of plastic scattered all about.
 A squirrel had managed to eat its way through the bin that I keep the bird feed in and had feasted with abandon.
 Scoundrel.
 This was not the first time I have been one-upped by the squirrel squad.
-In the past, they have actually chewed their way into my house and unearthed stashes of chocolate.
+In the past, they have actually chewed their way through my screens, entered into my house and unearthed stashes of chocolate.

 While I was still contemplating the mess on the porch, Chico, the cat, was meowing fiercely.
 He was displeased with my decision to only offer him wet food in the evening.
 Without even leaving home, I was reminded again of the perplexities and complexities of species feeding.
 What awaited me when I next headed out into the world of humans would only add to the story.